Chia-Network/clvm_tools_rs/COMPILER.md

 Type which serves as connection between the consumer's settings for the compiler and the compilation process.
-Its method compile\_file takes a few objects it will need in case it must run clvm code (an Allocator (clvmr) and a runner (TRunProgram from src/classic/stages/stage_0.rs).
+Its method compile\_file takes a few objects it will need in case it must run clvm code: an Allocator (clvmr) and a runner (TRunProgram from src/classic/stages/stage_0.rs).

 It's used this way in 'run':